pass-the-salt/www/about.md

 * **social event:** organization provides some (usually 2) free drinks and tries to encourage one more time exchanges between people :)

 **4> For speakers: a comfortable and caring event**<br>
 It is also very important for us that the **speakers feel comfortable** for coming and attending : they usually don't know the event (and so its attendees), the city and even sometimes the country.

-So we provide:
+To acheive this goal, we provide:

 * **a dedicated communication channel:** on a private mailing list we provide complete information (how to come, to find accommodations, to do their talk, to contact us, to be reimbursed etc.),
-* **full contact list and fast feedback loop:** in order to be able to get in touch and have answers quickly from the org team,
+* **a full contact list and fast feedback loop:** in order to be able to get in touch and have answers quickly from the org team,
-* **speakers dinner:** during the event, we also set up a speakers' dinner.
+* **a speakers dinner:** during the event, we also set up a speakers' dinner.
 The goal is to provide them yet another opportunity to get to know each other better, exchange and let ideas "pollinate" :-)
+* **some gifts:** in 2023, we have decided to thank our speakers for their work by offering them a few gifts (local biscuits and chocolates ...).
+We will see in the future if our budget will allow us to pursue this initiative.
+* **transport costs reimbursement:** we try to reimbuse the transports costs to speakers with low ressources and not backed by a company.
+In particular, we don't want to endorse recent changes seen among large tech companies which cut very aggressively their employees travel budget.
+We monitor the situation and hope these very profitable companies will soon return to a fairer attitude towards conferences and their employees.

 The goal is for all lecturers to come in confidence, get rid of most of their practical questions to be able to take advantage of the event in the most open way.